AaronDBoyd/RecordStore_Csharp/README.md

 * Entity
 * CSS
 * SQL
+* Design Time

 ## Description:
-This project demonstrates CRUD functionality and a One-to-Many relationship using Asp.Net Core, Entity and MySQL database.
+This project demonstrates CRUD functionality and Many-to-Many/One-to-Many relationships using Asp.Net Core, Entity and MySQL database.

-A user can add Albums and Songs.
-When a user adds a Song they can associate it with an existing Album.
+A user can add Artists, Albums and Songs.
+When a user adds a Song or an Artist they can associate it with an existing Album.

 ## Setup Installation Requirements